 How you treat the result of this productivity is also up to you.
 You can take the extra time to relax or to work even more.
 In a corporate world, the latter is more or less necessary.
 The famous saying “time is money” holds true here, but does that count also for academia?

 In my opinion, academic productivity is something else.
-We are not measured by money (well we are but we don’t look very good), but rather by results.
+We measure ourselves not by money (well we do but we don’t look very good), but rather by results.
 Creating results however is tied to how much time we have to produce them.
 Therefore, the mindset behind academic productivity is different.
 This means we need a different approach.